Phil-Venter/essentio-core/README.md

 Essentio\Application::run();
 ```

-> **Note:** Composer installs follow our release cycle.
+> **Note:** Composer will follow our release cycle.
 If you need to modify core behavior or patch bugs yourself, use the “Single file” or “Download into src/” methods instead.

 ---

 ## 🧱 Features

 No ceremony.
 No surprises.
+A focused set of helper functions makes building applications straightforward and efficient.

 | Class                 | Description                                       |
 | --------------------- | ------------------------------------------------- |